 SATISFY THE CRAVINGS

 Cravings are natural, and it’s best to accept them as a part of life rather than hating on them!
 The more you push it, the more they’ll haunt you.
 To satiate sugar cravings without the guilt, you can chomp on your favourite fruit.
 Even if it’s high in sugar, it’ll do less damage than a cupcake!
 Another trick to satiate sugar craving, is to have a protein heavy meal.
-As bizarre as it sounds, protein-rich meal can actually slow down the absorption of sugar and prevent glucose spikes, which, in turn, reduces your sugar cravings.
+As bizarre as it sounds, a protein-rich meal can actually slow down the absorption of sugar and prevent glucose spikes, which, in turn, reduces your sugar cravings.

 SWAP YOUR MEALS SMARTLY